VishalSJ97/Servlet/README.md

 }
 ```

-*5. HttpSession*
+5. HttpSession

 	In such case, container creates a session id for each user.
 The container uses this id to identify the particular user.
 An object of HttpSession can be used to perform two tasks:
 	* bind objects
 	* view and manipulate information about a session, such as the session identifier, creation time, and last accessed time.

 ***getting HTTPSession object***